Overview: Uncovering the Genetics of How the Brain Adapts to Alcohol

 The first theme of the PARC is to use behavioral genomics strategies-- through studies of gene mapping and expression and development of new genetic animal models, we are identifying genes underlying ethanol's ability to cause neuroadaptation, that is, adaptations in the way the brain works.
 The second main PARC theme is to explore mechanisms underlying and traits related to ethanol neuroadaptation.

 Two specific hypotheses have emerged from the synthesis of PARC and related projects' findings.
 The first is the intriguing idea that withdrawal and drinking may be influenced by some of the same genes.
 The second hypothesis is that high impulsivity is a significant genetic risk factor for high alcohol drinking.
-Multiple research components, core components, and a pilot project component address these themes and hypotheses.
+Multiple research components and core components address these themes and hypotheses.
 A separate component is focused on education and outreach, especially on bringing information about alcohol and the brain to elementary-to-high school age children, due to the risk of alcohol causing permanent changes in the brain particularly early in life.

 Several research projects focus intensively on mapping quantitative trait loci (QTLs) for alcohol preference and withdrawal genes in mice.
 We have vigorously pursued one QTL and have successfully mapped the first quantitative trait gene (QTG) for an alcohol-related behavioral response, Mpdz, which influences alcohol withdrawal severity.
 Multiple other QTLs are also being pursued along similar lines.
 Our gene finding approaches have evolved to include a major emphasis on mapping QTGs whose effects on the trait are derived from differences in regulation of gene expression.
 This effort has led to a significant expansion in our bioinformatics efforts.